davidtsadler/ebay-sdk-php/docs/guide/credentials.rst

 Chaining providers
 ~~~~~~~~~~~~~~~~~~

 Credential providers can be chained using the ``DTS\eBaySDK\Credentials\CredentialsProvider::chain()`` function.
 This function accepts a variadic number of arguments, each of which are credentials provider functions.
-This function then returns a new function that is the composition of the provided functions such that they are invoked one after the other until one of the providers returns an object that is an instance of the ``DTS\eBaySDK\Interfaces\CredentialsInterface`` interface .
+This function then returns a new function that is the composition of the provided functions such that they are invoked one after the other until one of the providers returns an object that is an instance of the ``DTS\eBaySDK\Credentials\CredentialsInterface`` interface .

 The ``defaultProvider`` uses this composition in order to check multiple providers before failing.
 The source of the ``defaultProvider`` demonstrates the use of the ``chain`` function.